MicrosoftDocs/VBA-Docs/api/Office.PickerDialog.Properties.md

 api_name:
 - Office.PickerDialog.Properties
 ms.assetid: 053b5d62-9d9a-68ed-c7ed-cf4df7053ecc
-ms.date: 06/08/2017
+ms.date: 11/12/2018
 ---

-# PickerDialog.Properties Property (Office)
+# PickerDialog.Properties property (Office)

-Returns the ** PickerProperties** object to specify custom properties for data handler component.
-Read-only
+Returns the **PickerProperties** object to specify custom properties for data handler component.
+Read-only.

 ## Syntax

 _expression_. `Properties`

- _expression_ An expression that returns a [PickerDialog](./Office.PickerDialog.md) object.
+_expression_ An expression that returns a [PickerDialog](Office.PickerDialog.md) object.

 ## Remarks

 The properties of the **PickerProperties** object will be passed to the data handler.

 ## Example